heardMan/udacity-triviAPI/README.md

 ### Backend Server Set Up

+If you do not already have it please download and install python3 with pip3 <a href="https://www.python.org/downloads/">here</a> prior to setting up this application.

 Now that you have the application on your local machine it is time to start configuring the backend server.

 In order for all the application logic to work smoothly there needs to be quite a few seed questions in the database already.
-Enter the following commands into your command line or terminal application.
+From the root directory of the project enter the following commands into your command line or terminal application.

+##### Set Up the PostgreSQL Database

 '''
 cd backend